HOW DO I KNOW IF I NEED THERAPY?

 Everything we talk about is completely confidential, with several potential exceptions:

-I have a reasonable suspicion that a child, elderly person, or disabled person is being abused or neglected.
+We have a reasonable suspicion that a child, elderly person, or disabled person is being abused or neglected.

-I receive a court order (such as in a criminal case, or a contested child custody case) requesting client records.
+We receive a court order (such as in a criminal case, or a contested child custody case) requesting client records.